madslundt/cloud-media-scripts/README.md

  - remove_files_based_on can either be time or space.
     - Time will remove the files after `remove_files_older_than` days ONLY if the files are uploaded to the cloud.
     - Space will remove the files, starting from the oldest, when space exceeds `remove_files_when_space_exceeds` and free up atleast `freeup_atleast` GB ONLY if the files are uploaded to the cloud.
+	- Instant will remove all the files ONLY if the files are uploaded to the cloud.

 ## Internet connection
 Depending on your internet connection, you can optimize when plexdrive download chunks.